nasa/fprime/docs/UsersGuide/user/settings.md

 ### Platform Sections

-Some settings may be overriden for specific platforms using specific platform sections.
+Some settings may be overridden for specific platforms using specific platform sections.
 These sections have the same name as the platform and may set the following settings:

 1. `config_directory`